mzhong1/File-Forklift/README.md

 ## To Start Using Filesystem Forklift

 ### Configuration:
 1. Create your configuration file, forklift.json.
 The tool takes json config information.
-The database_url, lifetime, and workgroup fields are optional.
+The database_url, lifetime, src_path, dest_path, and workgroup fields are optional.
 Database_url will allow Filesystem Forklift to send log messages and updates to the specified Postgres database server.
 TimescaleDB is the preferred Postgres server type.
 Lifetime changes the timeout time of a node from the default of 5 seconds.
 Workgroup is optional in that it is not needed for an NFS share, and can therefore be omitted.
+Source and Destination filepaths are also optional, defaulting to "/", or the root directory, if not included.
 Fields for this file are:
 ```
 {